Where to Buy

 Open-Circuit Voltage (OCV)-As the name implies, no current is flowing in the circuit because the circuit is open.
 The voltage is impressed upon the circuit, however, so that when the circuit is completed, the current will flow immediately.
 For example, a welding machine that is turned on but not being used for welding at the moment will have an open-circuit voltage applied to the cables attached to the output terminals of the welding machine.

 Plasma Arc Cutting-An arc cutting process which severs metal by using a constricted arc to melt a small area of the work.
 This process can cut all metals that conduct electricity.
-Miller Spectrum cutters are complete packages that contain all required equipment and torch consumables.
+Hobart AirForce cutters are complete packages that contain all required equipment and torch consumables.

 Consumables: torch consumables, gas or compressed air supply.